myrrlyn/website-content/index.md

 I work at the Sub-Zero Group as a senior embedded software engineer, where I develop the control and interface software for various kitchen appliances.
 I’m very excited to be returning to my embedded and human-tool roots!
-I am not currently looking for other full-time opportunities, though I operate an LLC if you are interested in quarter-time consulting.
+I am not currently looking to be scouted for other work, though I operate an LLC if you are interested in quarter-time consulting.

-I’ve previously worked as a software engineer at [Fastly] on the [H2O web server][h2o], at [Amazon Web Services][AWS] bringing Rust to embedded devices, and at [Space Dynamics Laboratory] building and operating research small satellites.
-My [long-form résumé][resume] (PDF) is available if you’re interested in reading it.
+I’ve previously worked as a software engineer at [Fastly] on the [H2O web server][h2o], at [Amazon Web Services][aws] bringing Rust to embedded devices, and at [Space Dynamics Laboratory][sdl] building and operating research small satellites.
+My [long-form résumé][resume] ([PDF][resume-pdf]) is available if you’re interested in reading it.

 I also volunteer with a local Scout troop, where I teach aquatics and wilderness first aid.